ExpressLRS/Docs/docs/quick-start/receivers/voyager900.md

                         - make sure you've already checked the wiring from the [Receiver Wiring] step.
                         - make sure you have some airflow blowing over your Video Transmitter (VTX).
 You can also temporarily unplug it from the Flight Controller.

-                    - If it's already powered and connected or in sync with a TX Module, power Off the Radio & TX Module first then power-cycle (Turn Off, then Turn back On) the Receiver.
+                    - If it's already powered and connected or in sync with a Receiver, power Off the Radio & Receiver first then power-cycle (Turn Off, then Turn back On) the Receiver.

                 2. Let it be for at least 60s and the LED will turn into either a Rapid Blinking pattern or a Green Breathing LED pattern(for Receivers using an RGB LED) indicating it is now in WiFi Mode.